process-engine/process_engine_core_meta/README.md

 * Runs `git push` in each module specified in the `.meta`-file individually

 ## 4. VSCode Debugger configuration

 This meta repository is shipped with a configuration for the visual studio code debugger.

-### Usage of the VS Code Debugger
-To use the Debugger, open VSCode inside the *consumer_api_meta* directory.
+To use the Debugger, *process_engine_meta* must be opened as a Top-Level project.
+Otherwise, VSCode will not be able to find the config file.

-### Settings breakpoints
+### 4.1 Settings breakpoints

-You can set breakpoint in dependent modules before you start a debugging session.
+You can either set breakpoints prior to launching the application or during runtime.

-To do that, you have to open the module in question through the `node_modules` folder.
+For VSCode to discover them, you have to open the module in question through the `node_modules` folder.

+This is due to the fact that VSCode follows symlinks to their destination.
+Node, on the other hand, resolves symlinks to absolute paths.
+Which means, if we want to use the debugger, we need to force node to preserve the symlinks.
+Because of this, we need to navigate to the target module through the `node_modules` folder.

+Example:
-For example, if you want to debug the `node_instance.ts` file in the `process-engine` module, you would use the following path:
+If you want to debug the `node_instance.ts` file in the `process-engine` module, you would use the following path:

 ```
-process-engine-meta/_integration_tests/node-modules/@process-engine/src/node_instance.ts
+process_engine_meta/_integration_tests/node-modules/@process-engine/src/node_instance.ts
 ```

+You can also set breakpoints during runtime, by using the loaded modules_ panel from the `debugger` tab.

-#### Start a debugging session
+#### 4.2 Start a debugging session

 You can start a debugging session as follows:
 1. Navigate to the debugger tab
 2. Select the configuration that matches your current project